-The restaurant is currently open for dinner every evening, except Tuesday from 7pm
+The restaurant is currently open for dinner every evening from 7pm, except Sunday, Monday and Tuesday.

-During the Summer, every Sunday “St. Hubertus Unplugged at 2.000 m” is a special lunch service at our Piz Sorega mountain hut.
+During the summer months, every Sunday there is ‘St. Hubertus Unplugged at 2,000m’, a special lunch service at our Piz Sorega mountain hut.

 For reservations: St. Hubertus reservation